JonathanGoh95/wordle-project/README.md

 ## Deployment

-The game is deployed on GitHub pages, which can be played here: ...
+The game is deployed on GitHub pages, which can be played here: jonathangoh95.github.io/wordle-project/

 ## Summary

-As this was my first time creating a project in a very tight timeframe, it was considered extremely ambitious for me to recreate the Tetris game.

-However, the idea behind it was that by learning how others recreated the game, I would understand the logic flow behind it and how they linked the HTML, CSS and JS together.
-This would then allow me to create a game from scratch.

-I also learn best by recreating someone's else work, deconstructing it, and then find a better way of going about it.

-My philosophy is, "Don't reinvent the wheel.
-Analyse and observe how the wheel works, the thought process behind creating it, the mechanics of it, and then deconstruct it, and make it better through reconstructing."

 ## Project Wireframes